mads-2/bios611project/README.md

 # For Developers
 ## (Adding New Data, Using Vision/Vertex AI Tools, Extending the Pipeline)

+# IDEAS FOR IMPROVEMENT OF THIS PROJECT:

+- Create classifier that can detect which subtype of Frutiger Aero and image most closely aligns with
+- Create a binary classifier that can tell you if an image is Frutiger Aero (including subtypes) or not

 This section provides detailed instructions for adding images, generating objects, embeddings, and understanding the project workflow.

 ---